 As with all emergency patients, initial treatment should focus on the airway, breathing, and circulation.
 Gastric decontamination is rarely necessary for any of the alcohols.
 An exception to this may be a patient who presents immediately after ingestion of a toxic alcohol in whom one might reasonably expect to be able to recover a significant amount of the toxin via aspiration through a nasogastric tube.

-Treatment of ethanol and isopropanol intoxication is largely supportive.[21]
-Because of the hemorrhagic gastritis that can follow isopropanol ingestion, H2 blockade or proton-pump inhibitors may be helpful.
-Hemodialysis, while effective, is rarely indicated, and should only be used in the setting of profound hemodynamic compromise.[5]
+Treatment of ethanol and isopropanol intoxication is largely supportive.[24]
+Because of the hemorrhagic gastritis that can follow isopropanol ingestion, H2 blockade or proton pump inhibitors may be helpful.
+Hemodialysis, while effective, is rarely indicated, and should be used only in the setting of profound hemodynamic compromise.[5]

 Inhibition of alcohol dehydrogenase with ethanol may be substituted for treatment with fomepizole (see below), though studies have highlighted the greater safety of fomepizole as a treatment, when available.[11]
 In some patients, treatment with fomepizole alone may represent definitive treatment and can prevent the need for hemodialysis.[28]